mornfall/gib-bundle/readme.txt

 # project structure

-For simple builds, you can simply have a toplevel ‹gibfile› which contains all the rules.
+For simple builds, you can create a toplevel ‹gibfile› which contains all the rules.
 In more complicated projects, you will generally want to split the rules up and there will likely be additional build-related files.
 The recommended practice is to put them under ‹gib›, with the toplevel rule file being ‹gib/main›.

-It is a good idea to conditionally include ‹gib/local› after setting your configuration variables, so that users can conveniently override your defaults.
+It is a good idea to conditionally include ‹gib/local› after setting your configuration variables, so that users can conveniently override your defaults, without tripping up version control.

 # rule syntax